Updated: Jul 31

 Laugh Everybody loves a good laugh.
 That’s because laughing releases feel-good chemicals in the brain.
 But it doesn’t just make us feel good – laughing can reduce stress, improve short-term memory, and increase your ability to learn.
 So, watch more comedies, listen to funny podcasts, or keep a folder on your computer full of fun things that make you smile.

-Sleep Well Sleep is closely linked to mental health.
+Sleep Well Sleep is closely linked to mood.
 Poor sleep can lead to complications such as depression, anxiety, stress, weight gain, and heart disease, to name a few.
 If you haven’t already, start making sleep a priority.
 Try these easy tips to get better sleep tonight.

 Be Thankful Start a journal to keep track of all the good things that happen in your life.
 It doesn’t have to be elaborate; just a notebook where you write three things that you are thankful for that day.
 You could even add a few things that you accomplished too.
 When you’re looking for the positive, you’ll start to see it more.